hirrolot/metalang99/README.md

 A: See the chapter [_Testing, debugging, and error reporting_](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).

-### Q: Why not just use third-party code generators?
+### Q: Why don't you use third-party code generators?

 A: